-The skin, outermost layer of the human body serves as the body’s initial barrier against both external harmful substances and foreign particles.
+Skin, the outermost layer of the human body serves as the body’s initial barrier against foreign particles.
 It is the largest organ of the human body and functions as a barrier between the outside and inside environment.
 Skin is composed of different layers, cells, and tissues.

 Human skin plays an important role in overall health and well-being, which is divided into three main areas, namely dermis, epidermis and hypodermis.

 Here, in this article, let us discuss the differences between dermis and epidermis.
 The main difference between the epidermis and the dermis lies in their structure.

 The various differences between the two are given below in a tabular column.

 Epidermis vs Dermis

 |The outermost layer of cells that covers the body of an organism||A layer of living cells below the epidermis consisting of nerve endings, blood vessels, sweat glands and hair follicles|

 |It doesn’t contain blood vessels||Comprises a thin network of vessels known as capillaries|

 |No nerves present in the epidermis||Comprises nerves that conduct nerve impulses from the central nervous system toward the brain.
 The sensation of pain originates from the open nerve ending of this layer.|